 Command Aces of the Deep is an excellent Windows version of Dynamix' acclaimed WW2 submarine sim Aces of The Deep.
 Although CAOTD is too similar to its predecessor in terms of gameplay and scenarios, it goes above and beyond most other games that were given a facelift during the transition from DOS to Windows.
-In addition to keeping the riveting gameplay from the first game intact, CAOTD adds a lot of great bells & whistles that take full advantage of CD-ROM capacity, including computer-rendered images of all vessels, U-Boat history, interviews, and a photo tour.
+In addition to keeping the riveting gameplay from the first game intact, CAOTD adds a lot of great bells & whistles that take full advantage of the CD-ROM capacity, including computer-rendered images of all vessels, U-Boat history, interviews, and a photo tour.

-As for how good the game is, excerpts from review at SubSim.com say it al: ?[Command Aces of the Deep] is intended as a historically accurate WWII U-boat simulation, with very little left out.
+As for how good the game is, these excerpts from a review at SubSim.com say it all: "[Command Aces of the Deep] is intended as a historically accurate WWII U-boat simulation, with very little left out.
 Where many sims have one foot in the game category, Command Aces is pure sim.
 The three mission formats, single, historical, or the challenging career mode are present.
 You can start off at the outset of the war and you'll be assigned a Type II boat with meager capabilities and range and only two forward tubes (six torpedoes).
 But the escorts are none too intimidating at this point, so your deficiencies are nicely balanced.
 From September 1939 until well into the early forties you'll encounter many lone merchants -- easy pickings!
 But in perfect accordance with historical precepts, from 1943 on the going gets tough and the convoys are well escorted by destroyers and corvettes with radar.
 In May 1943 you will be besieged by radio messages from fellow U-boats telling of attacks by aircraft and destroyers (Attacked by aircraft. . . sinking. . .
 U-344), and you get the sense that now the hunters have become the hunted.

 Other nice touches abound.
 On board is a phonograph, as in Das Boot, allowing you to treat the crew to a wide selection of standards, including "Tipperary".
 The Aces of the Deep theme is a very rousing piece of music of itself.
 A chart of the boat illustrates the condition of the vital equipment.
 You can opt to have the crew speak to you in German or English, and their inset photos look very authentic.
-One crew member is a bit worrisome, demanding you surface the boat whenever the first damage occurs.
+One crew member is a bit worrisome, demanding you surface the boat whenever the first damages have been sustained.

 With the Command version of Aces, you have: control of your deck gun; access to the Med (slipping past the British at Gibraltar is tough!); you can obtain a Type XXI elecro-boat, available upon promotion; and voice recognition.
 Supposedly you can set the program and issue most orders verbally.
 It's a nice thought but I couldn't get it to work reliably.
-As things began to get critical, my "Crash Dive!!" and "Set Course 3...4...6!" orders were met with a quizzical "What's that, Herr Kapitan?"
-Usually the game would end right there by ramming or my wife demanding I stop waking the baby with all my shouting.
+As things began to get critical, my "Crash Dive!!" and "Set Course 3...4...6!" were met with a quizzical "What's that, Herr Kapitan?"
+Usually the game would end right there by ramming into something or my wife demanding I stop waking the baby with all my shouting.
 Thankfully you don't need to know German to swim.

 If there's a drawback to Command Aces of the Deep, it is the distance perspective allowed for the surface ships.
 The ships are rendered as tiny silhouettes at all ranges except right in your face.
 From 2200 meters and closer you can make out more details, but there is no substitute for the chart view and the sim-assisted identification.
 When the ships get really close, they become very "blocky" and parts of them disappear.
 The sounds -- enemy propellers, sonar, diesel and electric motors -- are of high quality, though they are prone to cutting out and sometimes lapsing entirely.
 Not big problems, especially considering the age of this sim.
 As mentioned, the crews' voices are rendered quite well, in American with German accents or in German.
-Your boat will begin to creak and groan once your surpass 160~170 meters depth.?
+Your boat will begin to creak and groan once your surpass 160~170 meters' depth."

 When all is said and done, CAOTD stands tall as an example of a submarine sim done right.
 Definitely the best U-Boat sim ever made, and one that no naval commander should be without.
 Three thumbs up!

 Note: we do not yet have the manual for this game, but you could use the manual from our Aces of the Deep page, since most commands remain the same.Reviewed by: Underdogs